patapan/mutex/README.md

 #### Withdrawals

 Users can exchange their DLLTs for USDC from the associated pool.
+Users will receive the amount of USDC equivalent to their share of the total pool value.
+For example, if a user holds 10% of the minted DLLTs for a pool of value $1000, they can withdraw $100.

 #### Liquidations

 A liquidation event occurs when the value of a pool goes to 0 during a rebalancing.
 This causes a counter party risk for the profiting pool as not enough funds are able to be moved to cover the increase in value.

+Mutex Capital is designed such that users DLLTs will be automatically disgarded if a liquidation occurs.
+This protects the future depositees into that position.

+In saying this, it is not possible for any individual user to be liquidated- only an entire pool can be liquidated and all users tokens within it will be disgarded.

 #### Fees

-Mutex Capital takes a 1% fee on all volume in the markets.
+Mutex Capital takes a 1% fee on all deposits and withdrawals in the markets, with 0.5% going to LP providers and 0.5% going to the protocol.
+In addition, the protocol takes 0.01% of rebalancing funds to cover server fees.